mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

-For close defence the submarine has two torpedo batteries on pop-up hardpoints, capable of launching four torpedoes at a time each, as well as an anti-torpedo system based on gauss technology with specialized projectiles optimised for underwater use.
+For close defence the submarine has two torpedo batteries on pop-up hardpoints, capable of launching four torpedoes at a time each, as well as an anti-torpedo system based on gauss technology with specialized projectiles optimized for underwater use.

-The underwater sensor suite is able to reliably detect stealth submersibles at up to 2,500 kilometres and often used to gather scientific data for the onboard laboratory.
+The underwater sensor suite is able to reliably detect stealth submersibles at up to 2,500 kilometers and often used to gather scientific data for the onboard laboratory.
 Above water sensors are supported by drones, capable of relaying data from the surface to the submarine hidden deep below, while relay options include optical cord

 or sonic commlink.
-The sensors themselves can detect targets up to 5,000 kilometres away, although the meson bays still need input from external sources to track targets on the opposite side of the world.
+The sensors themselves can detect targets up to 5,000 kilometers away, although the meson bays still need input from external sources to track targets on the opposite side of the world.

 During wartime the submarine can stay in the deep for up to 400 days,